Last Updated on

 - Multifunction machines that can be used for scanning, faxing and printing and as a telephone are getting more useful, more reliable and less damaging to your financial bottom line.

 - Email and texting are popular forms of communication, but your business will still need telephone service.
 Almost everyone has a cellphone, and many small businessmen also have a land line.
 Others use a VoIP (voice over Internet protocol) plan with a PBX as their primary business phone service.
 VoIPs are usually fairly inexpensive and can easily interface with email and other devices.
 Keep in mind that faxing is still widely used in business, especially for legal documents.
+Another thing to consider is that texting has exploded in the last 10 years and is becoming more common in business settings.
+Consider adding texting capabilities to a business line to meet the needs of business prospects and customers that prefer this mode of communication.

 - Network attached storage (NAS) devices provide an excellent option for a home office network, especially if you need a lot of storage space.